pusher/pusher-websocket-swift/README.md

 ### Per-channel events

 These are bound to a specific channel, and mean that you can reuse event names in different parts of your client application.
-The following might be an example of a stock tracking app where several channels are opened for different companies:

 #### Swift